Of England's 2018 World Cup squad, only 10 managed to make the Euro 2020 squad. There's a lot more churn between tournaments than you may think.

 🅰️ @tino_livramento ⚽️ @theowalcott How to make an impact off the bench: pic.twitter.com/ionieTj5bjAugust 7, 2021

 Poor Aaron Wan-Bissaka.
-Behind Kyle Walker, Kieran Trippier, Trent Alexander-Arnold and Reece James in the England pecking order, he might have slipped even further down in recent weeks.
+Behind Kyle Walker, Kieran Trippier, Trent Alexander-Arnold and Reece James in the England pecking order, he's have slipped even further down this season.
+And not just due to his own poor form.

 Tino Livramento looks like an absolute star already.
 The Southampton full-back has everything to his game, has displaced Kyle Walker-Peters from the right-back spot with ease and already looks like an England call-up could be around the corner.
 And then there's Tariq Lamptey for AWB to fend off, too...